By: All Criminal Justice Schools Staff

 As a security guard, you may work in banks, hotels, hospitals, retail stores, restaurants, bars and schools, or for building-management companies and governments.
 Gaming surveillance officers work exclusively in casinos and other legal gaming facilities.

-You will greatly benefit from earning a degree in criminal justice or security management if you aspire to any of the higher-paying jobs.
+You can greatly benefit from earning a degree in criminal justice or security management if you aspire to any of the higher-paying jobs.
 While some people can get jobs without a formal degree, a security guard education is preferred by many of the top security firms.

 Education Paths